Training Objects: Creating Test Data for Jazz Tutorials

 Appendix 2: Z/OS

-This appendix contains material that is relevant when MANASYS Jazz is configured to work z/OS directly.
+This appendix contains material that is relevant when MANASYS Jazz is configured to work with z/OS directly.
 Links in the main text will bring you to the relevant section, at the end of each section a link “Return to main text” will take you the next topic in the main text.

 Generating IN1 – z/OS